 The ECUPRS Int. scheme is both prestigious and highly competitive.
 ECUPRS Int. scholarships are offered each year for tenure at Edith Cowan University.
-The scholarships provide the recipient with tuition fee and health care cover for the duration of their research degree.
-In addition, each successful ECUPRS Int. recipient will be offered an ECU International Stipend (ECUIS) to meet living costs for the same period.
+The scholarships provide the recipient with tuition fee and student health care cover for the duration of their research degree.
+In addition, each successful ECUPRS Int. recipient will receive a stipend/living allowance to meet living costs for the same period.

-Amount: $27,000 per year (tax free) stipend/living allowance plus tuition fees and overseas health cover paid
+Amount: $27,000 per year stipend/living allowance plus tuition fees and overseas student health cover paid